This regulation would help investment advisors sniff out suspicious financial activity, although its fate is uncertain. » Read More

 SportsCheatSheet.com and Forbes ranked the athletes earning the most after retirement based on income, appearances, book deals and more.

 CNBC asked financial advisors Peter Mallouk, Ron Carson and Louis Barajas what they thought of President Donald Trump’s Twitter habits.

-Even if the fiduciary rule dies, you should still know if your advisor is committed to your best interest.
+If the DOL fiduciary rule for retirement planners dies, you should still know whether your advisor is committed to your best interest.

 The coming transfer of $30 trillion in assets from baby boomers to their heirs is creating challenges for clients and advisors alike.